mfaltys/doic_docs/content/index.md

 - To build the cli use `make stat_cli`
   - The portable binary will end up in the `bin/` directory
 - To clean up all compiled binaries use `make clean`

+## Contributions
+Big shoutout to MLHale for the project name, turns out that was the hardest part.